markusos/topic-extraction/README.md

 > and in most species the trunk produces secondary limbs, called branches.

 ### Extracted Topics:

+The system extracts the following topics, presented order of the ranking by the system:

 1. Tree
 2. Perennial plant